H. V. McKay Memorial Gardens: H. V. McKay and Sunshine Harvester

+Establishment of the gardens

-In 1909 the Sunshine Gardens were developed to provide an amenity for the employees of the Sunshine Harvester Works.
-Designed by the assistant city engineer at Ballarat, F. A. Horsfallm and laid out by head gardener S. G. Thompson, the eight-acre Gardens were sited alongside the factory and incorporated recreation facilities and popular horticultural displays.
+At the instigation of H. V. McKay, in 1909 approximately 3 ha were developed to provide an amenity for the employees of the Sunshine Harvester Works.
+The triangular site was designed by the assistant city engineer at Ballarat, F. A. Horsfallm, and laid out by head gardener S. G. Thompson, sited alongside the factory and incorporated recreation facilities and popular horticultural displays.
+After approximately twelve months a bowling green and tennis court were established.
+For some years after his death in 1926, the McKay family funded the upkeep of the gardens, at the time called the Sunshine Gardens.

-According to Bill Bampton, the Gardens included tennis courts and pavilion, a bandstand, a bowling green, a substantial house for the head gardener, a conservatory and associated works areas.
-Under inaugural curator Thompson (1909–27), and curators James Willan (1930–39) and Harold Gray (1939-50), the Gardens developed a reputation for its chrysanthemums and dahlias, attracting workers and their families, as well as other local residents.
+When finalised, the site included tennis courts and a pavilion, a bandstand, a bowling green, a substantial house for the head gardener, a glasshouse, and associated works areas.
+The manse and a major extension to the bowling club were added in 1960, a new tennis court was also built in 1960 adjacent to the church, and the original nursery and curator's house were removed in the 1970s.

-Transfer to City of Sunshine and Heritage Listing

-In 1953, the management of Sunshine Gardens was handed to the newly established City of Sunshine now Brimbank City Council.
-At this time, it was renamed the H.V.
-McKay Memorial Gardens.
-In the 1990s, the garden was listed by the National Trust of Australia and in the Register of the National Estate.
-In 2017 the gardens were listed in the Victorian Heritage Register under Hermes ID: 11984.
+Initially funded by the family of H. V. McKay and the Sunshine Harvester company, in 1953 management of the Sunshine Gardens was handed to the newly-established City of Sunshine, now the City of Brimbank.
+In 1953, the gardens were renamed as the H. V. McKay Memorial Gardens.

-Threatened destruction for rail construction
+21st-century developments

+The Friends's of the Gardens Group was established in 2007 to support the ongoing preservation and conservation of the gardens and, in April 2012, local residents campaigned to preserve the original state of the public space.

-Regional Rail Link proposals entailed the destruction of the gardens as part of a grade separation along Anderson Road in Sunshine, despite the fact that this impact appeared nowhere in its planning documents.
-The proposal entailed the removal of more than 130 square metres of land, destruction of path systems, and the relocation of the last remaining heritage fabric.
-After having condemned the RRL while in opposition, the new Liberal Minister for Public Transport, Terry Mulder, responded to the community controversy by saying: "you can’t keep everyone happy".
-After considerable community resistance and strong lobbying by Brimbank City Council, the RRL Authority reduced its acquisition of land to approximately five square metres.
+2011 plans by the Regional Rail Link Authority (RRL) proposed the destruction of part of the gardens as part of a grade separation along Anderson Road, despite the fact that this impact did not appear in its planning documents.
+The proposal entailed the removal of more than 130 m2, destruction of path systems, and the relocation of the last remaining heritage fabric.
+Terry Mulder, the Minister for Public Transport in the Baillieu and Napthine governments, responded to the controversy by saying: "you can’t keep everyone happy"; having previously expressed his opposition to the plan.
+After community resistance, the RRL reduced its acquisition of land to approximately 5 m2.